 In addition to expression based labels (#3488), it would be great to have a partial html formatting (e.g. <font size> <b> <i> <br> and <hr>)

 some_field || '<hr/>' || another_field

-#6 Updated by Mete Ercan Pakdil over 1 year ago
+#6 Updated by Mete Ercan Pakdil almost 5 years ago

 Last week I made a presentation about my paper titled "Smart Aeronautical Chart Management System Design" in GeoAdvances 2015, Kuala Lumpur.

 In the "Questions" part of my presentation, a professor from UCL (unfortunately I don't remember her name) asked me "why not a open source GIS instead of ArcGIS".
 I explained that aeronautical charts need special labels and OS GIS apps do not have this functionality yet.
 The professor suggested me here to request this functionality.

 Indeed, Borys Jurgiel already asked it but it is changed to "Nice to Have".
 However, this is very important in aeronautical charts.
 I beleive by using of HTML capabilities, we can produce charts in QGIS.
 Only two commercial apps from ESRI and Luciad can make it.

 #7 Updated by Martin HOFFMANN over 4 years ago

 A little up because this feature request just popped up again 5 days ago at GIS Stack Exchange